hacker-crypto888/texts-words-write/README.md

 ## Differences between the guest user and the connected user

-There are the differences between the scope of actions that the guest user and the connected user can take.
+Here are tackled all the things about labels, buttons, etc. There are the differences between the scope of actions that the guest user and the connected user can take.

 Check out in the table below the scope of actions the user can take in the first column, in the second column whether the guest user can take this action, in the third column whether the connected user can take this action, and in the fourth column what the result will be when we will be using our app.